kuzzleio/kuzzle-device-manager/doc/2/controllers/assets/get-measures/index.md

 code: true
 type: page
 title: getMeasures
-description: Retrieves measure from an asset
+description: Retrieves measures from an asset
 ---

 # getMeasures

-Retrieves measure from an asset.
+Retrieves measures from an asset.

 ---